Waste and Recycling

 If you live in the domestic collection area, you can also take part in the annual kerbside hard waste (junk) collection and the annual household chemical cleanout to drop off hazardous chemicals for free in our three major towns.

-Roads and Maritime Services expired marine flare collection program kicks off in January 2018.
-To safely dispose of your expired flares take them to one of these collection points within Eurobodalla Shire:
+Roads and Maritime Services expired marine flare collection program kicks off again in April 2018.
+To safely dispose of your expired flares, drop them off at one of these collection points:

-- Friday 12 January 2018 from 2pm to 6pm at Apex Park Boat Ramp, Narooma
+- Friday, 6 April 2018 from 2pm to 6pm at Apex Park Boat Ramp, Centenary Drive, Narooma

-- Saturday 13 January 2018 from 8am to 12pm and 2pm to 6pm at Hanging Rock Boat Ramp, Batemans Bay
+- Saturday, 7 April 2018 from 8am to 12pm and 2pm to 6pm at Moruya Boat Ramp, Shore Street, Moruya

 - W: Roads and Maritime Services website